potnuruteja115/customer-churn-uplift-modeling/README.md

 The trained production T-Learner is exposed through a REST API using FastAPI.

 The API loads the trained model artifacts:
+### API Input

+The prediction API accepts the following 12 input features:

+f0, f1, f2, f3, f4, f5, f6, f7, f8, f9, f10, f11

+Treatment is not provided in the prediction request because the T-Learner internally estimates both treatment and control outcomes.

 ```text
 models/